 Casting refers to one of many processes used to shape metals.
 It doesn’t affect the metal composition.
 Molds can be used to form metals into almost any imaginable shape, including pots, pans, and Dutch ovens.
 You can watch a video of this process using sand as the mold, which is one common method of casting.
 Die casting is another, more sophisticated process of casting metals.

-Beloved brands like Le Creuset have recently played a hand in the increased demand for coated enameled cast iron, which is now being used for table service in addition to cooking.
-This is in part because enameled cast iron is a useful, versatile food-safe metal.
 But these pieces, which are often produced in vibrant solid colors with white enameled or porcelain interiors, are undeniably gorgeous.
 So why hide them in the back-of-the-house?

-Enameled Cast Iron Cookware Characteristics
+Characteristics of Enameled Cast Iron Cookware

 - Even heat distribution